-The world is filled with cherished traditions that have been passed down through generations, and Auld Lang Syne is no exception.
+The world is filled with cherished traditions that have been passed down through generations, and This has no exception.
 This beloved song was originally a poem written in Scots by Robert Burns, who based it on a few lines of a traditional song he heard from an “old man.”
 Today, Auld Lang Syne is traditionally sung on two occasions – which are New Year’s Eve (Hogmanay) and Burns Night, as the celebrations of the life begin and works of Robert Burns.
 Singers form a circle, cross their arms, and hold hands as they sing, symbolizing the bond of friendship and the passing of time.

 Whether you’re in Scotland or another part of the world, joining hands during this classic tune is a heartwarming reminder of the power of unity and tradition.
 As you raise your voice in song, remember the significance of this timeless ritual and cherish the memories it creates with your loved ones.”